SRodi/srodi.github.io/_posts/2023-10-13-local-docker-registry.md

 sudo ifconfig lo0 alias $HOST_DEV_MACHINE_IP
 ```

-When the host development machine is restarted, the alias will have to be recreated.
+> When the host development machine is restarted, the alias will have to be recreated.
 This can be prevented by [creating a Launchd Job](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
+{: .prompt-warning }

-In addition, an entry needs to be added in `/etc/hosts` of Minikube VM.
+In addition to the host development machine IP alias configuration, an entry needs to be added in `/etc/hosts` of Minikube VM.
 The entry will resolve registry name `registry.dev.svc.cluster.local` to the IP address `172.16.1.1` of the host, enabling Docker containers in Minikube to pull images from the local registry.

 ```bash
 minikube ssh "echo \"$HOST_DEV_MACHINE_IP       registry.dev.svc.cluster.local\" | sudo tee -a  /etc/hosts"